sasschaefer/Building-GPT-from-Scratch/README.md

 - Results highlight the trade-offs between smoothing methods and the limitations of simple backoff.
 - Full details, metrics, and generation outputs are in the Task 2 notebook.

+### Task 3
+For this task, we implemented a hardcoded neural embedding layer for conditional text generation using only NumPy.
+The embeddings and training logic were handled manually, with SGD optimization.

+We tracked training using perplexity and applied early stopping with patience to prevent overfitting.
+The best model checkpoints were saved based on validation performance.
+The model was able to generate text conditioned on a given context.
+Loss and validation curves were recorded to visualize training dynamics and assess model performance.

+### Task 4
+In this task, we extended our previous n-gram models to a small GPT-style transformer for Shakespeare text generation.
+The focus was on implementing essential components, particularly causal self-attention, manually—without relying on PyTorch’s built-in transformer modules.
+Full transformer blocks were not reimplemented from scratch, but each block included layer normalization, a manually coded attention mechanism, and an MLP with GELU activation.

+We reused BPE merges from the n-gram step and token conventions (<bos>, <eos>, </w>).
+Training was conducted with standard PyTorch initialization and the AdamW optimizer, keeping optimizer hyperparameters fixed.
+The model’s embedding size, number of heads, number of layers, batch size, and dropout were adjustable.
+We implemented logging, CSV exports, checkpointing, and sample text generation during training.

+Evaluation metrics included validation and test perplexity, computed using teacher forcing.
+We also performed a small hyperparameter sweep over dropout rates to study its effect on generalization.
+Dropout was chosen as a key hyperparameter because it prevents overfitting: too low dropout risks memorization of training data, while too high dropout can hinder learning.

+Sample text generation from trained checkpoints demonstrated that the GPT-style model could generate coherent Shakespearean-like sequences conditioned on a prompt, outperforming the earlier n-gram and neural n-gram baselines in terms of perplexity.